paul-hansen/ini-ninja/README.md

 - Can handle large files with low memory use, never needs to have the whole file in memory at once.
 - Async and sync versions of read and write functions.
 - Tests, CI, all the good things to make sure the code quality stays consistent in the future.
-- No dependencies. (fast to build, no bloat, CLI app is tiny)
+- Library has no dependencies.
+Fast to build, no bloat, CLI app is tiny.

 ## CLI